"The quality that we call beauty, however, must always grow from the realities of life."

 But so much is said in what isn’t.

-The slow closing of the eyelids that lets you take in the delicate details on the animal's face—the creases, the stillness, the way the water holds on his hair.
+The slow closing of the eyelids that lets you take in the delicate details on the macaque's face—the creases, the stillness, the way the water holds on his hair.

 The muted blinking of red obstruction lights across a sea of Tokyo skyscrapers.